 What is disruptive innovation?

-Find out more about future disruptors and some of the companies championing them in the articles below.
+Find out more about future disruptors and some of the innovations they’re developing in the articles below.

 Baillie Gifford Disruption Week

 In October 2021 Baillie Gifford hosted Disruption Week, in which four of our investment managers explored sectors at the forefront of change: biotech, digital payments, transport and sustainable food.

 You can read and watch the sessions via the links above, or get access to the transcripts and recordings below.